a close look of fermented beetroot and cauliflower

 • Dill adds aroma and ties the ferment to classic Eastern European flavors.

-Together, they create a probiotic-rich vegetable fermented recipe that supports digestion, reduces inflammation, and enriches your meals with colour and crunch.
+Together, they create a probiotic-rich, vegetable-fermented recipe that supports digestion, reduces inflammation, and enriches your meals with color and crunch.

 Colorful fermented beetroot and cauliflower